Summary

 What is Ergothioneine?

-Ergothioneine is a sulfur-containing amino acid thiol that protects cells and functions as a potent antioxidant that can bind (“chelate”) and remove metals that could otherwise wreak havoc.
+Ergothioneine is a sulfur-containing amino acid thiol that protects cells and functions as an antioxidant that can bind (“chelate”) and remove metals that could otherwise wreak havoc.
 You might have come across glutathione as the so-called “master” antioxidant made by your body.
 Ergothioneine is somewhat similar to glutathione, but ergothioneine is very stable and less prone to degradation by “autoxidation” than glutathione.

 Ergothioneine is a normal part of the human diet, and mushrooms, spirulina (a type of algae), and some fermented foods, such as tempeh, are especially rich sources.